 See also: How to Legal: What’s a Table of Authorities?
 Lawyer submits case law that’s not applicable in a Defamation case.
 Dirty Tricks?
 Oops?

 Below is what Hon.
 Williams wrote on the docket depicting what happened in the case based on the pleadings.
-It should be reasonable to assume that judges accurately portray what happened, but that may not occur in a court with an oath breaking judge who is evidently counting on people not reading the filings where their misconduct and judicial malpractice can be identified.
+It should be reasonable to assume that judges accurately portray what happened, but that may not occur in a court with an oath-breaking judge.
+Oath-breaking judges apparently are counting on people to not read all the filings where their misconduct and judicial malpractice can be identified.

 “The Court grants defendants’ motion for a more definite statement.
 Plaintiffs are granted 14 days to file an amended complaint specifically identifying the facts in the contested article they allege are false, and to allege facts which, if proven, would show those facts to be false.
 Signed by Judge CJ Williams on 5/12/2020. (pac) (Entered: 05/12/2020)”Nunes v.
 Lizza (5:20-cv-04003-CJW)

-So the cycle repeated because Judge Williams granted Defendants Motion for More Definite Statements for the reasons set forth above.
+So the cycle repeated because Judge Williams granted the Defendants’ Motion for More Definite Statements for the reasons set forth above.

 He did not violate Canon 3A(5) by insisting that the Parties re-do their filings when the case was ripe for review.
 He did not fail to issue his ruling.